Why cleaning HRV units is so important

 When any machine has its normal operation hampered, it will reduce its efficiency and ability to function properly.
 Many of us are probably guilty of forgetting about basic maintenance of some of the mechanical equipment in our homes; keeping your HRV (heat recovery ventilator) clean would be a good thing to keep high on the priority list.

-When I say ‘many of us’ are guilty of slacking off a bit, I include myself in that group, but after a recent discovery I will up my game a bit.
-I have usually inspected and cleaned the filter on my HRV about once a year, likely a bit less frequently to tell the honest truth.
+When I say ‘many of us’ are guilty of slacking off a bit, I include myself in that group, but after a recent discovery I will certainly up my game.
+I usually inspected and cleaned the filter on my HRV about once a year, likely a bit less frequently to tell the honest truth.
 And when I do it, I inevitably tell myself to come sooner next time.

 After giving the system a couple of weeks to operate and get an accurate reading of radon levels, we made the first system alterations.
 I was surprised when we opened the machine to see how much debris there was after 3 weeks.